serverlessworkflow/specification/specification.md

 There are two of rules to consider here:

 - If the state is the starting state its data input is the [workflow data input](#Workflow-data-input).
-- If the state is an end state ("end" property is defined), its data output is the [workflow data output](#Workflow-data-output).
+- If the state is an end state (`end` property is defined), its data output is the [workflow data output](#Workflow-data-output).

 <p align="center">
 <img src="media/spec/basic-state-data-passing.png" height="350px" alt="Basic state data passing"/>
 </p>

-In order to define the structure of expected state data input and output you can use the workflow "dataInputSchema" and "dataOutputSchema" properties.
+In order to define the structure of expected state data input and output you can use the workflow "dataInputSchema" and `dataOutputSchema` properties.
 These property allows you to link to [JSON Schema](https://json-schema.org/) definitions that describes the expected workflow data input/output.
 This can be used for documentation purposes or implementations may decide to strictly enforce it.